 Uneven, Unexplained & Confusing!

-Don't worry if you don't know the answer or are uncertain about your answers.
+Don't worry if you don't know the answers or feel uncertain about your answers.
 99% of people cannot tell what day will start in the coming months, and 99.9% don't know the current week number of the year.
 We all rely on some paper or software calendars.
 Why do we know very little about the calendar?
 Why did we not learn that from school?
-Since the current calendar system has irregular months and can start from any day of the week, it is complicated, unexplained, and likely incomplete.
-Because of its confusing and somehow unstructured design, the Gregorian calendar is not an easy teaching topic.
+Since the current calendar has irregular months and can start from any day of the week, it is complicated, unexplained, and likely incomplete.
+Because of its confusing and unstructured design, the Gregorian calendar is not an easy teaching topic.
 So no one includes it in the school syllabus.
 The calendar as our daily system should be as simple as the clock or the Metric system instead of complicated and confusing.
 Nevertheless, we learn the general calendar usage from our parents or seniors, then we dogmatically follow and use it in our life.

 Why Wasting Effort, Time & Money?